Ranking 12 of Zlatan Ibrahimovic’s best goals in order of ridiculousness

-Zlatan Ibrahimović has now passed 500 career goals, but it’s not so much the number of goals he scores that make him special as the outrageous way in which he scores them.
+Zlatan Ibrahimovic has passed 500 goals in his career, but it’s not so much the number of goals he scores that make him special as the outrageous way in which he scores them.

 Over his illustrious career, he’s built quite a catalogue of absurd goals.
 And now we’ve ranked just some of his most outrageous ones in order of ridiculousness.

 Because this is Zlatan, it looks like a standard goal.
 Straightforward.
 Run of the mill.